lovelytt0/lovelytt0.github.io/_posts/2019-10-27-PaperReview1.md

 The second largest 2011 aftershock, an outer rise Mw 7.7 normal faulting earthquake occurred near the southern end of the 1933 rupture.
 Additional aftershock activity has been distributed along a trend below the trench and diffusely spread in the outer rise, seaward of the megathrust region where the largest slip occurred.
 Coulomb stress perturbations of at least `5–10 bars` are calculated for outer rise normal fault geometries for mainshock slip models.
 Whether a future great trench slope event will occur is uncertain, but the potential tsunamigenic hazard can be gauged by the huge inundations accompanying the 1933 rupture.

 ## Key Points
+* large interplate thrusting earthquake on the subduction zone is often followed by a intraplate extensional-faulting aftershock (within the subducting plate beneath the seaward trench slope or outer rise).
+* The largest magnitude trench-slope aftershocks are much smaller than the underthrusting mainshocks.
+* Possible occurrence of a great outer trench- slope earthquake seaward of the 2011 Tohoku Earthquake along a southwestward extension of the 1933 fault zone is a concern.

 ### Figure 1